Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Introduction

-Existing techniques for learning representations on dynamic graphs can be divided into two folds: discrete-time dynamic graphs and continuous-time dynamic graphs.
-Discrete-time dynamic graphs are represented as a sequence of network snapshots at specific time intervals \cite{r13, r30, r36}.
+Existing techniques for learning representations on dynamic graphs can be divided into two types: discrete-time dynamic graphs and continuous-time dynamic graphs.
+Discrete-time dynamic graphs are represented as a sequence of network snapshots at certain time intervals \cite{r13, r30, r36}.
 Since the network is represented in snapshots, the static graph analysis method can be used for each snapshot with a fixed topology.
-The repeated static method and the time information learning between the snapshot embeddings can collectively give insight into the graph’s dynamics.
+The iterative static method and the temporal learning between the snapshot embeddings can together provide insight into the dynamics of the graph.
 The existing methods of discrete dynamic graphs typically include stacked structures, integrated structures, graph auto-encoders, and generative models \cite{r16, r32, r34, r38, r41, r45}.
-However, such dynamic graph representation makes a model sensitive to the snapshot sampling interval.
-When the sampling interval is too large, much information in the network will be lost, leading to the model only capturing limited evolutionary information.
-Recently, several methods have been proposed for supporting the continuous-time settings\cite{r18, w2, r49}.
-These methods view dynamic graphs as a stream of events occurring in chronological order, so their typical processing methods follow an event-level paradigm.
+However, such a dynamic graph representation makes a model sensitive to the snapshot sampling interval.
+If the sampling interval is too large, much information in the network will be lost, resulting in the model capturing only limited evolutionary information.
+Recently, several methods have been proposed to support continuous-time settings\cite{r18, w2, r49}.
+These methods view dynamic graphs as a stream of events occurring in time order, so their typical processing methods follow an event-level paradigm.
 Examples include temporal random walk-based methods\cite{r46, w3}, RNN-based methods\cite{r19, r50}, attention-based methods\cite{r48}, and transformer-based methods\cite{TCL, DyGFormer}.
-We find that these methods need to look up a large number of historical interactions in order to obtain long-term dependencies\cite{CAWN, EdgeBank, DyGFormer}.
+We find that these methods need to look up a large number of historical interactions to obtain long-term dependencies\cite{CAWN, EdgeBank, DyGFormer}.
 This leads to increased computational and time costs.
-When the acquired historical interactions are short, the performance of the model degrades.
-In addition, these methods focus only on a single evolving perspective.
-Although memory-based methods can use shorter historical interactions to acquire long-term dependencies, they are also limited by the singularity of the perspective, which prevents the model from learning the nature of the raw interactions and the growth characteristics from the raw interactions to the current state.
+If the acquired historical interactions are short, the performance of the model degrades.
+In addition, these methods only focus on a single evolving perspective.
+Although memory-based methods can use shorter historical interactions to acquire long-term dependencies, they are also limited by the singularity of the perspective, which prevents the model from learning the nature of the original interactions and the growth characteristics from the original interactions to the current state.